QVPR/VPRTempo/README.md

   |--winter
 ```
 ### Custom Datasets
 To define your own custom dataset to use with VPRTempo, you will need to follow the conventions for [PyTorch Datasets & Dataloaders](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html).
-We provide a simple script `./dataset/custom_dataset.py` which will rename images in user defined directories and generate the necessary `.csv` file to load into VPRTempo.

-To learn how to use custom datasets, please see the [CustomDatasets.ipynb](https://github.com/AdamDHines/VPRTempo-quant/tree/main/tutorials) tutorial.

 ## Usage
 Running VPRTempo and VPRTempoQuant is handlded by `main.py`, which can be operated either through the command terminal or directly running the script.
 See below for more details.